Elections in the United Kingdom: Current issues

+The main political issues in the United Kingdom were immigration, economy, health care and inflation according to a 2026 Ipsos poll.

 Electoral reform

 Proportional representation

-Groups have agitated for proportional representation for many years, but as of 2025 this has not been successful.
+Some groups have agitated for proportional representation for many years, but as of 2026 this has not been successful.

+Candidate safety and harassment

+In September 2026, the Electoral Commission reported that 55 per cent of candidates in the 2026 local elections in England had faced intimidation or abuse during their campaigns — up from 47 per cent the previous year.
+Online harassment emerged as the most common form of abuse, with 39 per cent of candidates saying they had received unacceptable messages on social media.
+The report also documented street stalking, verbal attacks, and physical violence.
+Only 15 per cent of those targeted chose to report the incidents to the police.
+Abuse levels differed by party: more than half of Labour and Reform UK candidates reported mistreatment, compared with 43 per cent for the Green Party, 26 per cent for the Conservatives, and 22 per cent for the Liberal Democrats.
+The Electoral Commission warned that rising hostility risked putting people off seeking public office and urged social media platforms to remove offensive content more quickly.
+Vijay Rangarajan, the commission's chief executive, said the levels of hostility "demonstrate the growing threats posed to democracy," while Conservative deputy leader Alex Burghart said candidates "must be free to campaign... without fear of abuse or intimidation."

 Low turnout

 As in multiple Western democracies, voter apathy is a current concern, after a dramatic decline in election turnout around the end of the 20th century.
 Turnout in UK general elections fell from 77% in 1992, and 71% in 1997, to a historic low of 59% in 2001.
 It has, however, increased, to 61% in 2005, 65% in 2010, 66% in 2015 and 69% in 2017.
 Turnout has fallen since, to 67% in 2019 and to 59% in 2024.

 In other elections, turnout trends have been more varied.
 At the referendum on Scottish independence in 2014, turnout exceeded 84.5% – the highest in a large-scale poll since the introduction of universal suffrage – and some local authorities recorded turnouts of over 90%.
 Conversely, the Police and Crime Commissioner elections in November 2012 saw a record low turnout of just 15%, and the Parliamentary by-election in Manchester Central also had a record low peacetime by-election turnout of 18%.
 Parliamentary by-election turnout is usually around 30-50%, while local government elections typically see turnouts of around 30% when they are not held alongside higher profile contests such as general elections.